angelotrabuco2013/scratchified/README.md

-# /scratchified-2024/
+# Scratchified

 a port of BYOB for the Google Blockly base engine.
+Built from a Scratch 3.0 Beta build. <br/>
+## Copyright Info <br/>
-Built from a Scratch 3.0 Beta webbuild.
-Copyright Info: Copyright (C) 2008-2023 by Jens Mönig and Brian Harvey, Creative Commons Attribution-ShareAlike, the University of California/Berkeley, National Science Foundation, MioSoft, &amp; SAP
+Copyright © 2008-2024 by Jens Mönig and Brian Harvey, Creative Commons Attribution-ShareAlike, the University of California/Berkeley, National Science Foundation, MioSoft, SAP, &amp; AST